Intrinsically triple-linked graphs in RP^3: Intrinsically triple-linked complete graphs on vertices

+Vertex $\{1_A\}$ connects to $\{5\}$ since otherwise, any arrangement of edges connecting vertex $\{3\}$ to vertices $\{4,5,6\}$ induces either two disjoint $1$-homologous cycles or a $0$-homologous $K_4$ subgraph, as shown in the table below.

+Finally, the following table shows that vertex $\{3_A\}$ connects to $\{6\}$ and vertex $\{3_B\}$ connects to $\{4,5\}$.
+Indeed, all other arrangements lead to either two disjoint $1$-homologous cycles or a $0$-homologous $K_4$ subgraph.

+Thus, up to crossing changes and ambient isotopy, Figure \ref{linkless} depicts the only way $K_6$ may be linklessly embedded in $\R P^3$. \end{proof}

-Signed graphs, that is, graphs with each edge assigned a $+$ or a $-$ sign, have been studied extensively and were first introduced by Harary \cite{H}, see also \cite{ZA}.
-An embedding of a graph $G$ into $\mathbb{R}P^3$ induces a signed graph of $G$ as follows: deform the embedding so that no vertices touch the line at infinity and all intersections of edges with the line at infinity are transverse.
-Assign $+$ edges to be edges that hit the boundary an even number of times and $-$ edges to be edges that hit the boundary an odd number of times.
-If a cycle has an odd number of $-$ edges, then the cycle is $1$-homologous.
-Two embeddings, $G_1$ and $G_2$, of a graph $G$ are {\it crossing-change equivalent} if and only if $G_1$ can be obtained from $G_2$ by crossing changes and ambient isotopy.
-Thus, by Proposition 7, a linkless $K_6$ is crossing-change equivalent to the embedding in Figure \ref{signed}.
-That is, $(1, 2)$, $(1, 3)$, $(2, 3)$, $(1, 4)$, $(2, 5)$, and $(3, 6)$ are $-$ edges, and the other nine edges are $+$ edges.
+Introduced by Harary in \cite{H}, {\it signed graphs} are graphs with each edge assigned a $+$ or a $-$ sign, and constitute the final tool in our proof that $K_{10}$ is intrinsically triple-linked in $\R P^3$.
+An embedding of a graph $G$ into $\R P^3$ induces a signed graph as follows: deform the embedding to that no vertices touch the bounding sphere in the model of $\R P^3$ with $\partial(D^3) \cong S^2$ and so that all intersections of edges with the bounding sphere are transverse.
+Assign {\it $+$ edges} to be edges that intersect the boundary an even number of times and {\it $-$ edges} to be edges that intersect the boundary an odd number of times.
+An example is drawn in Figure \ref{signed}.
+Note that a cycle with an odd number of $-$ edges is $1$-homologous.